 Past Award Winners

-Art Grguric of Saltsburg was presented the 2017 Evergreen Award at the annual membership meeting on June 22.
+Art Grguric of Saltsburg was presented the 2017 Evergreen Award.
 He attended with his wife, Donna.
 Art lives in Saltsburg with his wife of 47 years.
-They have four adult children: Mellissa, Art, Amy and Nicholas.
-They have 14 grandchildren.
+They have four adult children: Mellissa, Art, Amy and Nicholas and 14 grandchildren.
 Art proudly claims he has gotten his whole family involved in his environmental projects.
 In 1984 Mr. Grguric and several fellow coal miners raised money to stock trout in Blackleggs Creek.
 This led to the establishment of the Blackleggs Creek Trout Cooperative and Nursery on Marshall Run.
 Under Grguric’s leadership the Blackleggs Creek Watershed Association was formed in 1986.
 Art helped secure $1.5 million funding for six abandoned mine treatment systems.
 He also established the Trout in the Classroom Program in the Saltsburg School district.
-In 2014 Art was selected as man of the year by Pennsylvania Outdoor News.
+In 2014, Art was selected as man of the year by Pennsylvania Outdoor News.
 He is best known for his Outdoor Wild Game Breakfast at Blackleggs Creek Memorial Park.

-Evergreen Conservancy also Recognized Indiana County Parks And Trails 50th Anniversary this year.
+Evergreen Conservancy also recognized Indiana County Parks And Trails’s 50th Anniversary in 2017:

 Indiana County Parks and Trails has existed as an organization for 50 years.
 Evergreen Conservancy and the parks organization